- 1 The Best Drones For $300 Or Less

 - The motor is protected with ESC, stuck, and high-temperature safety features

 - It is built with a durable structure that resists breakage, including four separate undercarriages

 Pros and Cons

-- Remote control includes a smart phone holder so you can watch video while using controls and still be safe!
+- The remote control includes a smartphone holder so you can watch videos while using controls and still be safe!

 - This is an extremely stable drone, so photography tends to come out beautifully, especially if you upgrade the camera.

 - LED lights allow you to fly in the dark without losing your drone.